Winter Weekend Workshop January 18-21, 2019 in historic Philadelphia and Rutgers-Camden Classes available for singers with no audition necessary.

 This high-level program for advanced solo singers offers the opportunity to gain valuable pre-professional experience in Baroque repertoire and historical performance practice.
 There are two options for singers within the Baroque Academy:

-The Vocal Soloist Program includes daily masterclasses with Baroque specialist Julianne Baird; chamber music coachings on repertoire for solo voice with period instruments; specialized classes that delve deep into solo repertoire, style, and ornamentation of the Baroque era.
-Directed by Saskia Coolen.
+Chamber Music The Baroque Academy Vocal Soloist Program includes daily masterclasses, chamber music coachings on repertoire for solo voice with period instruments; specialized classes that delve deep into solo repertoire, style, and ornamentation of the Baroque era.
+Audition deadline April 1, 2019.

 #Anch'io Ariadne Scenes Fully-staged opera with Baroque orchestra.
 Directed by Drew Minter, conducted by Gary Wedow.
 This year's opera project is #Anch’io: Six Ariadnes look their distress in the face in operatic scenes of the Ariadne myth by Monteverdi, Conradi, Handel, Haydn and others.
 The Baroque Academy Opera Project offers the experience of performing a role in a fully-staged Baroque opera.
 Emphasis on Baroque gesture, historical singing style and pronunciation, rhetoric, and acting.
 Audition deadline April 1, 2019.

 Ensemble Singing Intensive July 15-22, 2018, directed by Michael Barrett The Ensemble Singing Intensive is a unique program that offers advanced singers the opportunity to sing one-on-a-part ensemble repertoire from the Medieval and Renaissance eras.
 Students will work on skills essential to the modern singer of early music by participating in daily ensemble coachings, presenting in ensemble masterclasses, and performing.
 Audition deadline: April 1, 2019.

 The Troubadour Diaspora July 21-28, 2019, directed by Benjamin Bagby